andpor/react-native-sqlite-storage/README.md

 npm install --save react-native-sqlite-storage rnpm link
 ```
-If rnpm is not already installed you can install it as follows:
+If there are issue running rnpm link and rnpm/xcode are not already installed you can install it as follows:
 ```shell
 npm -g install rnpm xcode
 ```
 After linking project should like this:

 ![alt tag](instructions/after-rnpm.png)

+#### Step 1a.
+If rnpm link does not work for you you can try manul linking according to the instructions below:

 #### Step 2.
 Application JavaScript require